How to Connect the Dots in Your Dreams and Connect Your Dreams with Your Life

 Family and friends are in the dream, and the key detail is he avoids them.
 Connect that dot with the observation about the ladder.
 One person at a time.

 Then there’s the disappearing white figure at the front door.
 The front door is the boundary between public and private life.
 Outside is your public life; inside is your private life.
 Notice the dreamer’s reaction at being pestered.
 Also, notice that the figure is indistinct, not a specific person or type of person.
 They’re clues.Now, how does it all fit together?
-Connect the dots:
+Connect the dots, and note the story elements and narrative components (Step 1).

 - A new home